-TEST With the engine running from the pump controller and the FPDP in Auto mode (the FPDP ECM A / ECM B button should indicate ECM A), press the Single ECM soft key (when the button is green, the alarm will activate) to simulate an ECM failure alarm sent from the FPDP to the pump controller.
+TEST With the engine running from the pump controller and the FPDP in Auto mode (the FPDP ECM A / ECM B button should indicate ECM A) , press the Single ECM soft key (when the button is green, the alarm will activate) to simulate an ECM failure alarm sent from the FPDP to the pump controller.
+VERIFY The pump controller alarm indicates that an ECM failure condition has occurred.
 Validate that the ECM failure alarm is active (LED is lit) on the pump controller.
 The FPDP ECM A / ECM B button will automatically switch from ECM A to ECM B (the LED will switch from ECMA to ECMB).
 Note: Once the FPDP switches to ECM B, the TB301 alarm should become active.
 VERIFY The pump controller alarm indicates that an ECM failure condition has occurred.
 Press the Dual ECM soft key (when the button is green, the alarm will activate) to simulate an ECM failure alarm (for ECM B) sent from the FPDP to the pump controller.
-VERIFY The pump controller alarm indicates that an ECM failure condition (for ECM B) has occurred. \$ 4 After the alarm has been verified, reset the controller off and then on. alarm on the e pump controller by turning the pump
+VERIFY The pump controller alarm indicates that an ECM failure condition (for ECM B) has occurred.
+After the alarm has been verified, reset the alarm on the pump controller by controller off and then on. e pump controller by turning the pump